muka/servioticy-vagrant/README.md

 ##Running on a standalone dev server

-Install the software components on a running machine.
+Install the software components on a machine not managed by vagrant.

-It will create a user `servioticy` with password `servioticy` and install all the required packages in `/opt`
+It will create a user `servioticy` and install all the required packages in `/opt/servioticy`

-`sudo ./puppet-standalone.sh`
+Clone this repository in the machine to setup and run `sudo ./scripts/puppet-standalone.sh`

 ** Backup your system before proceeding as some operation may result in data loss **